What is a bad credit score?

 Building a good credit score doesn’t happen overnight.
 But it’s a job worth doing if you want better credit offers.
 There’s no set time frame for changing your bad credit score to a good one – it’s different for everyone.

 If you’re worried about the state of your credit score, CreditExpert can help.
-It's packed with tools to help you get your credit score exactly where you want it.
+It’s packed with tools to help you get your credit score exactly where you want it.
 It gives you personalised tips on things you can work on to grow your score.
-It can even predicts how much your score could go up if you follow these tips.
+It can even predict how much your score could go up if you follow these tips.
 Best of all, you can try CreditExpert for free*.
 (New customers only.
 Free for 30 days, then it’s £14.99 a month.
 If it’s not for you, simply cancel any time you like).

 How can I keep track of my credit score?